From Cabins to Homes (1950-1975)

 A Time of Transition

 In the 50’s, the atmosphere was casual: one family rented boats and sold bait from their garage in the summer; a guy was living in an old streetcar; another lived in a trailer.
 There was a cottage on the lake that was a hodge-podge of logs, lap siding, concrete block and stucco, painted yellow and pink.
 Two sisters on Ardmore Ave were living in a filthy house with dozens of cats.
 And a woman on Lakeshore Ave also had a house full of cats.
-On County Rd 19, there was a house, owned by an artist named Felix, with a cartoon of Felix the Cat on the garage door.
+On County Rd 19, a familiar landmark was a house, owned by an artist named Felix, with a cartoon of Felix the Cat on the garage door.
+Property values were so low, the Great Minneapolis Surplus Store on Nicollet Ave. advertised a promotion to give away four Independence Beach lots.